Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 ## Background

-Our product aims to help doctors collect health information when patients are outside of hospital via a mobile app.
+Our product aims to help doctors collect health information when patients are outside of the hospital via a mobile app.

 The information we are collecting includes but not limited to **blood glucose, heart rate, blood pressure, medical exam reports (image), medication, journal**, etc.